Revised December, 2018.

 Melons belong to the cucurbit family, which also includes cucumbers.
 Cucurbits are thought to have originated in southern Mexico and Central America.
 Today’s predominant melon varieties include watermelon, cantaloupe and honeydew.
 For more information about watermelon, please see the Watermelon profile.

 Historically, cantaloupe production accounts for the greatest share of production value.
-The value of U.S. cantaloupe production fell from $325 million in 2012 to $261 million in 2015.
+According to the 2016 Vegetable Summary, the latest available summary the value of U.S. cantaloupe production fell from $325 million in 2012 to $261 million in 2015.
 The value of U.S. honeydew production increased from $69.8 million in 2012 to $80.5 million in 2015.

 Demand and Marketing

 The average American consumer consumes about 27 pounds of melons each year.
 The United States is one of the world's leading consumers of melons.
 Cantaloupe consumption was 8.7 pounds and honeydew was 1.5 pounds in 2011.
 (ERS 2011).
 Melon consumption has remained high for a variety of reasons, including health consciousness of consumers, improved year-round availability, creative marketing and improved varieties.

 Melons are often consumed as desserts, snacks, breakfast foods and picnic foods.
 Marketing attempts recently have focused on pre-cut product displays, in-store salad bars and other strategies to appeal to the single-serving market and to smaller households.
 Seedless varieties have also helped spur consumption.
 In addition, industry improvements in harvesting and handling techniques as well as the introduction of sweeter hybrid varieties have improved quality and reduced the number of poor eating experiences.